AleksTeresh/aleksteresh.github.io/about.md

 <p>I'm a CS student at Aalto University specializing in algorithms, logic and computation and doing Machine Learning / Data Science as my minor.
 For the last year, I was building things together with <a href="https://www.reaktor.com/">Reaktor</a>.
 Currently, I'm concentrating on finalizing my studies.</p>

 <p>I'm a full-stack developer experienced with various technologies (see skills list below).
-Currently, I'm particularly interested in algorithm and logic as well as picking up some skills in data science.</p>
+Currently, I'm particularly interested in algorithms and logic as well as picking up some skills in data science.</p>

 <h2>Skills</h2>